RobustFieldAutonomyLab/DRL_graph_exploration/README.md

 ```

 ## Issues
-There is a memory leak issue in the C++ code.
+There is an unsolved memory leak issue in the C++ code.
 So we use the python subprocess module to run the simulation training.
 The data in the process will be saved and reloaded every 10000 iterations.

 ## How to Run?
 - To run saved policy: